alysssssa/ray-tracing/README.md

 #### 💫 Instances
 `Now that we have boxes, we need to rotate them a bit to have them match the real Cornell box.
 In ray tracing, this is usually done with an instance.
 An instance is a geometric primitive that has been moved or rotated somehow.
 This is especially easy in ray tracing because we don’t move anything; instead we move the rays in the opposite direction.
 For example, consider a translation (often called a move).
 We could take the pink box at the origin and add 2 to all its x components, or (as we almost always do in ray tracing) leave the box where it is, but in its hit routine subtract 2 off the x-component of the ray origin.`

+#### 😶‍🌫️ Volumes
+One thing it’s nice to add to a ray tracer is smoke/fog/mist.
+These are sometimes called volumes or participating media.
+Another feature that is nice to add is subsurface scattering, which is sort of like dense fog inside an object.
+This usually adds software architectural mayhem because volumes are a different animal than surfaces, but a cute technique is to make a volume a random surface.
+A bunch of smoke can be replaced with a surface that probabilistically might or might not be there at every point in the volume.